Muntys/Verus-The-Way/README.md

 ### 📜 Mandatory Reading
 Before submitting a proposal or application, all candidates must review the **[Master Strategy Archive](https://github.com)**.
 Alignment with these core pillars is non-negotiable.

-> "The Way is open to all who seek to simplify complexity and empower the individual." — The Steward of Verus.
-The way.
+> "The Way is open to all who seek to simplify complexity and empower the individual." — Verus is the way.